julilien/LabelRelaxation/README.md

 pip install -r requirements.txt
 ```

-Note that the code has been tested with Python 3.7 on Ubuntu 18.04.
+Note that the code has been tested with Python 3.7 on Ubuntu 18.04 and Python 3.8 on Ubuntu 20.04.
 Since we tried to avoid using any system-dependent call or library, we expect the code to be running also on other systems, such as Windows and MacOS.

 In some cases, we've experienced issues with the MySQL adapter package for Python 3.*, for which the pip package install was not sufficient to run the code.
 On Linux systems, this package may require to install additional system-dependent sources (e.g., for Ubuntu, we also had to run `sudo apt install build-essential python-dev libmysqlclient-dev`).